Washington Metro: Current headways by line

+Current average headways by line segment

+Headways as of November 9, 2024.
+Calculated using trains per hour and rounded to nearest minute.

 Passenger information systems

-A Passenger Information Display System (PIDS) was installed in all Metrorail stations in 2000.
+A passenger information display system (PIDS) was installed in all Metrorail stations in 2000.
 Displays are located on all track platforms and at the mezzanine entrances of stations.
 They provide real-time information on next train arrivals, including the line, destination, number of cars in the train, and estimated wait time.
 The displays also show information about delayed trains, emergency announcements, and other bulletins.
 The signs were upgraded in 2013 to better reflect Rush Plus and Silver Line schedules, and to prioritize next-train arrival information over other announcements.
 New digital PIDS signs were installed at the six stations south of National Airport in summer 2019 as part of the Platform Improvement Project.

 WMATA also provides current train and related information to customers with conventional web browsers, as well as users of smartphones and other mobile devices.
 In 2010 Metro began sharing its PIDS data with outside software developers, for use in creating additional real-time applications for mobile devices.
 Free apps are available to the public on major mobile device software platforms (iOS, Android, Windows Phone, Palm).
 WMATA also began providing real-time train information by phone in 2010.
+In May 2025, WMATA launched their official Metro information app called MetroPulse for iOS and Android.
+The MetroPulse app contains realtime arrival information and service alerts similar to what is displayed on the PIDS screens.